 Classification according to type

 Association or covariation hypotheses : these are those that establish a certain relationship between two or more of its variables, in such a way that by modifying one of them, we directly or indirectly alter the dependent variable.
-A simple example: If the value of y depends on x , let's say that increasing x can result in either an increase or a decrease in y .
+A simple example: If the value of y depends on x , let's say that increasing x can result in both an increase and a decrease in y .

 Production relationship hypothesis : the behavior or alteration of a variable modifies or influences the dependent variable .
 Example of influence: news of illness causes anxiety.
 Regarding behavior change: acquiring knowledge about possible treatments improves the patient's habits, to obtain a faster cure.